hashicorp/terraform-provider-google/website/docs/guides/getting_started.html.markdown

 -> Remember to add this line to a startup file such as `bash_profile` or `bashrc` to store your credentials across sessions!

+### Using Terraform Cloud as the Backend
+You need to use a different [environment variable](https://www.terraform.io/docs/cloud/workspaces/variables.html) name to store your credentials in Terraform Cloud.
+1. Create an environment variable called `GOOGLE_CREDENTIALS` in your Terraform Cloud workspace.
+2. Remove the newline characters from your JSON key file and then paste the credentials into the environment variable value field.
+3. Mark the variable as **Sensitive** and click **Save variable**.

+All runs within the workspace will use the `GOOGLE_CREDENTIALS` variable to authenticate with Google Cloud Platform.

 ## Provisioning your resources
 By now, your config will look something like: